Creatiwity/witycms-doc/build_theme.md

 wityCMS has a very simple files structure.
 You can have as many files and folders as you want in your theme, as long as a few required theme files are present.

 The best point of reference is usually the default theme bundled with your wityCMS installation, since it’s always kept up to date, and it’s a fairly minimal theme.
-Just duplicate the folder, remove the CSS, and adjust markup as needed.
+Just duplicate the folder, remove the **`CSS`**, and adjust markup as needed.

 ## Required theme files

-It's mandatory you have the templates folder with the index.hmtl to define your theme.
+It's mandatory you have the templates folder with the `index.html` to define your theme.
 If you don't have these files, your theme won't work properly, or just won't show up at all.

 ![](02-folders-template.png)

-Templates folder contain all the"*.html*" index you need for the different theme page of your website.
+Templates folder contain all the *.html* index you need for the different theme page of your website.

-An example how to introduce your index.html :
+An example how to start your index.html :

 ```html
 <html lang="{$wity_lang}">